-5. DSML Productivity analysis
+DSML Productivity analysis

 This section provides a lightweight taxonomy of approaches to developing quantitative productivity analysis for a DSML.
-It also presents a productivity analysis for DQML that evaluates implementing QoS configurations for the DBE case study from Section 4.
+It also presents a productivity analysis for DQML that evaluates implementing QoS configurations for the DBE case study from the previous section.